jmaasch/reproducible-research/data_pkg_blog.md

 <img width="764" alt="pkg_blog3" src="https://user-images.githubusercontent.com/50045763/99606541-f4668900-29d7-11eb-85c1-540dc333b82e.png">

-Next, I manually updated the metadata to provide descriptions of the columns in my CSV file.
+Next, I manually updated the metadata to provide more ample descriptions of the columns in my CSV file.
+Headings are simply not enough!
+I want to ensure that even a stranger could easily discern the meaning of each column.

 <img width="762" alt="pkg_blog4" src="https://user-images.githubusercontent.com/50045763/99606544-f4668900-29d7-11eb-94c5-8e57be303208.png">